developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the value ***Off*** is chosen, Zebra Extended Bug Reporting, if enabled, does NOT initiate a Bug Report when the defined intent is received.

-- When the value ***On*** is chosen, Zebra Extended Bug Reporting, if enabled, will initiate a Bug Report when the defined intent is received.
+- When the value ***On*** is chosen, Zebra Extended Bug Reporting, if enabled, initiates a Bug Report when the defined intent is received.

 ### Bug Reporting Configuration - Screenshot Enable